Backwards Backwards

 Walking backwards is extremely beneficial to us.
 One wonders why we don’t do it all the time!

-“Not many people in our part of the world know this, but in China you can see people walking, and even running, backwards practically in every park,’ says Dr Bogdan Zemanek, chair of the Confucius Institute at the Jagiellonian University in Kraków.
+“Not many people in our part of the world know this, but in China you can see people walking, and even running, backwards practically in every park,” says Dr Bogdan Zemanek, chair of the Confucius Institute at the Jagiellonian University in Kraków.
 “Occasionally, someone will jog on their own; sometimes, two or three people will walk backwards and talk casually, just like they would on a regular walk.
 Occasionally, someone will glance behind themselves, but there is actually no need for that: when people see others move like this, they get out of the way.”

 Information

 Breaking news!
-This is the last of your five free articles this month.
+This is the second of your five free articles this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.

 Subscribe

 “In everyday life, we do everything ‘forward’, engaging only a portion of our muscles,” says physiotherapist Mateusz Szpak “We neglect the entire so-called back muscle band: the buttocks and thigh biceps.
 And what happens with muscles, is that if we don’t use them, they grow weaker; with time, this leads to dire consequences.
 If we neglect our buttocks, we must come to terms with the fact that, sooner or later, we will begin to feel knee or lower back pain.
 What walking backward does is, first, it reduces the disproportion between ‘back’ and ‘front’ muscle power; and second, it develops the muscles which keep the knee joint stable.
-And it strengthens your buttocks as well – which matters, because the stronger your buttocks are, the lower the risk of lower back pain.
+And it strengthens your buttocks as well—which matters, because the stronger your buttocks are, the lower the risk of lower back pain.
 Benefits all round.
-Apart from walking in reverse, I also recommend retro walking down the stairs to my patients: it’s one of the simplest and yet best exercises for alleviating knee, hip or back pain.”
+Apart from walking in reverse, I also recommend retro-walking down the stairs to my patients: it’s one of the simplest and yet best exercises for alleviating knee, hip, or back pain.”

-Steps for the soul
+Steps for the Soul

 Similarly, we don’t really know where the practice of walking backwards actually originated.
 Some claim it is rooted in ancient Chinese or Japanese traditions.
-This mode of movement may have been practised centuries ago by the Japanese samurai, for whom an alert and swift retreat often became a matter of life and death.
-Or, indeed, honour, as dying with a knife in one’s back was considered unworthy of a warrior.
+This mode of movement may have been practiced centuries ago by the Japanese samurai, for whom an alert and swift retreat often became a matter of life and death.
+Or, indeed, honor, as dying with a knife in one’s back was considered unworthy of a warrior.
 According to another theory, walking backwards is rooted in Chinese culture, as it enables us to feel spiritual harmony and make up for past mistakes.
 But Bogdan Zemanek is reluctant to swear by this idea.

-“In China, the purpose of many forms of exercise is to trigger and unlock qi, the vital energy.
+“In China, the purpose of many forms of exercise is to trigger and unlock qi, or vital energy.
 Walking backwards might be motivated by something similar, but I wouldn’t jump to conclusions.
 My feeling is that, whenever the Chinese do things differently, we immediately tend to link it to antiquity and the search for qi.
 If I were offered one złoty for each Chinese thing considered ancient or spiritual by people in the West, I wouldn’t have to work for the rest of my life.
 In my view, this approach smacks of orientalization; sometimes even of an unconscious, colonial sense of superiority towards customs which are not part of our culture,” says Zemanek.

-Perhaps there is no point in searching for sources – it’s better to simply warm up one’s neck muscles (they’ll be useful when we glance behind our back) and set off backwards.
+Perhaps there is no point in searching for sources—it’s better to simply warm up one’s neck muscles (they’ll be useful when we glance behind our back) and set off backwards.
 Apparently, the basic rule is the same as in walking forward: it’s taking the first step that’s the hardest.

 Also read: